-Debit cards are often no better - they may not charge interest but many charge a flat fee of £1 - £1.50 for every ATM withdrawal made abroad.
+Debit cards are often no better.
+They may not charge interest but many charge a flat fee of £1 - £1.50 for every ATM withdrawal made abroad.

-Dynamic currency conversion is operated in many countries, mostly throughout Europe but also in the United States.
+- DCC is operated in many places such as eateries, shops and hotels, and in many countries - mostly throughout Europe but also in the United States.

 For regular travellers, or those venturing further, these services could be worth looking into.